Friday, December 29, 2023

 Brilliant sunlight coupled with deep shade effects and sharp shadow lines

 High overhead, bathed in full sunlight, a tableau of moss and lichen covers the oak limbs like a shaggy carpet.
 This secretive world returns to visible life when fall rains swell its array of inhabitants back to prominence.
 As I observe them now, glowing in glorious sunlight after soaking rains, the thought occurs that as gardeners we really should be cultivating this world of plants much more consciously for their subtle seasonal effects.
 While they may be a little lost in the colour-orgy of full-on autumn, by November their presence will assert itself in welcome ways.
-I'm reminded again what that canny garden-maker Francis Bacon counselled so long ago now (Of Gardens, 1625): "there ought to be gardens for all months in the year, in which, severally, things of beauty may be in season".
-Here on our suddenly damp west coast, mosses, lichen and their ilk should qualify for more attention in our fall gardens, as they are both beautiful and coming into season as the leaves disappear.
+I'm reminded again of what that canny garden-maker Francis Bacon counselled so long ago now (Of Gardens, 1625): "there ought to be gardens for all months in the year, in which, severally, things of beauty may be in season".
+Here on our suddenly damp west coast, mosses, lichen and their ilk should qualify for more attention in our fall gardens, as they are both beautiful and coming into season as the deciduous leaves disappear.

 An intriguing domain of lichen and mosses that recedes to a trace in summer

 Come mid-day, I'm briefly free to again observe the moment's changing impressions.
-The sun is now more fully overhead, the direction of its light gradually contracting the scene's shaded zones, shortening shadows and further scrambling their effects.
+The sun is now more fully overhead, the direction of its light gradually contracting the scene's shaded zones, shortening shadows and further scrambling effects.
 At this time of year though, given the elevation of the house on a ridge on a hill, parts of the scene do remain shaded through most of the day, emphatically so in the day's intense sunlight.
-These effects, akin to painter's chiaroscuro, are central to the magic and mystery of the season's changeable light.
+These effects, akin to a painter's chiaroscuro, are central to the magic and mystery of the season's changeable light.

 Lilac's yellowing leaves through diamond-paned glass